Vector Optimization with Stochastic Bandit Feedback: INTRODUCTION

-Our main contribution is to characterize the learning difficulty of a vector optimization problem by identifying fundamental gaps associated with the geometric properties of the ordering cone $C$.
-When mean vectors are known, these gaps can be calculated by solving convex optimization problems involving quadratic and affine functions.
-Unlike prior works such as \cite{auer2016pareto}, which define gaps based on specific directions (e.g., in the diagonal direction), we propose a natural, direction-free gap notion.
-We rely on the interpretation of the ordering cone as the set of all directions of improvement, and define two gaps between designs $i,j$: $m(i,j)$ as the minimum step-length in an arbitrary direction of improvement for $i$ that is sufficient to avoid $i$ being dominated by $j$, $M(i,j)$ as the minimum step-length in an arbitrary direction of improvement for $j$ that is sufficient to make $j$ dominate $i$.
-For the special case of multi-objective problems, while $m(i,j)$ coincides with its analogue in \cite{auer2016pareto}, the analogue of $M(i,j)$ in \cite{auer2016pareto} gives (much) higher values since the improvement is restricted to the diagonal direction.
-Hence, our definition of $M(i,j)$ provides a more flexible gap calculation even in the multi-objective case.
-Instead of trying to identify all Pareto optimal points, we introduce a direction-free, cone-dependent $\epsilon$-covering requirement for the Pareto set.
-Based on this, we define the $(\epsilon,\delta)$-PAC Pareto set identification problem.
+Our third contribution is to characterize the learning difficulty of a vector optimization problem by identifying fundamental gaps associated with the geometric properties of the ordering cone $C$ (\revc{equations \eqref{eq:m}, \eqref{eq:M}}).
+We show that when mean vectors are known, these gaps can be calculated by solving convex optimization problems involving quadratic and affine functions (\revc{Propositions \ref{prop:m}, \ref{prop:M}}).
+Motivated by the fact that the sampling noise can shift mean estimates in arbitrary directions, these gaps extend the direction-based gaps proposed for multi-objective problems in \citet{auer2016pareto} to arbitrary polyhedral ordering cones and arbitrary directions.
+In particular, we rely on the interpretation of the ordering cone as the set of all directions of improvement, and define two gaps between designs $i,j$: $m(i,j)$ as the minimum step-length in an arbitrary direction of improvement for $i$ that is sufficient to avoid $i$ being dominated by $j$, $M(i,j)$ as the minimum step-length in an arbitrary direction of improvement for $j$ that is sufficient to make $j$ dominate $i$.
+For the special case of multi-objective problems, while $m(i,j)$ coincides with its analogue in \citet{auer2016pareto}, the analogue of $M(i,j)$ in \citet{auer2016pareto} gives higher values since the improvement is restricted to the diagonal direction.\footnote{When $C = \mathbb{R}^D_+$, our $m(i,j)$ is the same as \citet{auer2016pareto} but our $M(i,j)$ gives $\|(\bs{\mu}_j-\bs{\mu}_i)^-\|_2=\|(\bs{\mu}_i-\bs{\mu}_j)^+\|_2$ (by Proposition \ref{prop:M}(ii)), and it is larger than $\|(\bs{\mu}_i-\bs{\mu}_j)^+\|_\infty$, which is the value of $M(i,j)$ in \citet{auer2016pareto}.
+In the worst-case, their $M(i,j)$ is $\sqrt{D}$ factor more conservative than ours.} Hence, our definition of $M(i,j)$ provides a more flexible gap calculation even in the multi-objective case.

+Our fourth contribution is to provide gap-dependent and worst-case lower bounds on the sample complexity.
+Our lower bounding techniques involve constructing modified problems via perturbations of mean reward vectors along special directions in the objective space related to the geometry of the ordering cone.
+This makes our lower bound analysis substantially different from the analysis of scalar or multi-objective problems.
+In particular, we prove that the worst-case sample complexity scales as $\Omega((K \beta_2^2/\epsilon^2) \log(1/\delta))$, where $\beta_2$ is one of the two constants whose maximum define the ordering complexity.